nikomc/data_analysis_visuals_template/README.md

-# Git + GitHub As A Platform For Reproducible Research
+# Git + GitHub As A Platform For Reproducible Data Analysis and Visualization

 ## Overview
-This repository sets out the skeleton of an organizational structure used for scientific research.
-It loosely follows what I have used for several of my research projects and I hope it inspires you to conduct your research in an open, reproducible, and honest manner.
+This repository sets out the skeleton of an organizational structure used for data analysis and visualization.
+It is based on an excellent GitHub repository from https://github.com/gchure for reproducible research in the biological sciences.
+I've made changes to the repository so that it can be readily used towards data analysis and visualization projects which rely on a combination of Python (or R) for data analysis and JavaScript libraries for visualization.

 ## How to Use
 To use this template for your research, fork this repository, change the name to something descriptive for your project, and adjust the licensing as you see fit.

-To use this repository for your own research, simply clone the repo using the following:
+To use this repository for your own research, simply clone the repo using the following command:

 ```
-git clone https://github.com/gchure/reproducible_research your_repo_title
+git clone https://github.com/nikomc/data_analysis_visuals_template your_repo_title
 ```

 > :warning: :warning: :warning: I wouldn't advise forking this repository.
 As you can only fork a given repository once, there is little utility in forking this repo if you hope to use it again in your future projects :warning: :warning: :warning: